Sillybutts/PBR-Bow/README.md

 - Orange:
 - - PrimingHandleBracket, 100% infill, 5 walls.
 - - Print 2x PrimingHandleBracket.
+- - Print 2x BowArmCap (if you are using the optional CPVC bow arms).
 - - Everything else, 20% Gyroid, 5 walls.

 - Green: